radjkarl/appBase/README.rst

 It includes:

-	* **Launcher.py** - a graphical launcher to view and open python sessions stored as *.pyz
+* **Launcher.py** - a graphical launcher to view and open python sessions stored as .pyz
-	* **Application.py** - just substitude yout QApplication this one and you get...
+* **Application.py** - just substitute your QApplication this one and you get...

    * open, save, new, timed autosave etc.

 * **MainWindow.py** - this mainWindow gives you a predefined menubar including all features of application.py
 * **MultiWorkspaceWindow.py** - mainWindow with workspace management
 * **Server.py** - a system tray control for the mainWindow

 During the install procedure you also have the option to add a launcher in your start menu launching the Launcher.py under default conditions.

-The Launcher itsef is highly customable alowing different headers, logos and file types to start.
+The Launcher itself is highly custom-able allowing different headers, logos and file types to start.